ncatlab/nlab-content/pages/1/2/7/0/721/content.md

 Every Grothendieck pretopology generates a Grothendieck topology.
 Different pretopologies may give rise to the same topology.

 An even weaker notion than a Grothendieck pretopology, which also generates a Grothendieck topology, is a [[coverage]].
 A Grothendieck pretopology can be defined as a coverage that also satisfies a couple of extra saturation conditions.
+(Note that it is coverages, not pretopologies, that most directly corresponds to [[bases of topological spaces]].

-##Definition
+## Definition

 +-- {: .un_defn}
 ###### Definition